 By constituting the vast majority of the formulas content, these meat ingredients provide a very satisfactory sum of protein and fat.
 This may make these formulas extremely appealing and enjoyable to your dog who is not used to such a concentrated diet.

-It is important to note that canned dog food is significantly more costly than dry food.
+Once again, it is important to discuss that canned dog food is significantly more costly than dry food.
 This is the case for both the Merrick and Wellness formulas mentioned above.
 Some dog owners use a mix of dry and wet food as a consequence of the higher price in an attempt to make it more affordable.

 If your dog’s Pea and Legume intolerances are severe enough and none of the recipes mentioned above, with grains, are viable, then you might want to consider an air-dried dog food.
 Ziwi Peak produces a fantastic quality air-dried dog food range and is one of the leaders in this niche market.